Steps after installing GitLab

 Install the product documentation

-This is an optional step.
+Optional.
 If you want to host the documentation on your own server, see how to self-host the product documentation.